bergesinstitute/grafmethodenglish/book-3-unit-1.md

 *It rains a lot in London.* (Llueve mucho en Londres).

-Remember: in the third person singular, we add S (or ES) to the verb.
+In the third person singular, we add S (or ES) to the verb.

-🔹 Recuerda: en la tercera persona del singular añadimos S (o ES) al verbo.
+🔹 En la tercera persona del singular añadimos S (o ES) al verbo.

 ### Questions and negatives (preguntas y negativos)